russmorefield/lxc-docker-fix/README.md

 ---

-> This file is intended for GitHub documentation under a homelab / Proxmox / Docker repo so future you (or others) can quickly reproduce the fix when Docker breaks in nested LXC environments on Ubuntu 24.04.
+> This file is intended for GitHub documentation under a homelab / Proxmox / Docker so future you (or others) can quickly reproduce the fix when Docker breaks in nested LXC environments on Ubuntu 24.04.